brooth/jeta-site/mysite/home/markdown/custom-metasitory.md

         }
     }

-To say to *Jeta* use this metasitory writer, add this property into `jeta.properties`:
+To say to *Jeta* to use this metasitory writer, add this property into `jeta.properties`:

     :::properties
     metasitory.writer=com.example.metasitory.XmlMetasitoryWriter